fossabot/qiyana-aggregator/README.md

 ## Development environment
 ### Needed:
  * Docker.
 There is a docker compose file with the database setup, just run that in docker.
+ * in the pom file, there is a setting to change.
  * Have an API key from riot, and set it as an environment variable